The Impact of Financial Literacy on Your Wealth and Growth

 Defining Financial Independence

-Financial independence is realized when an individual's assets autonomously generate income sufficient to meet their living expenses, thereby liberating them to engage in activities of personal interest without the compulsion of a regular income.
-This state of financial autonomy confers upon the individual a profound sense of peace and the liberty to navigate life's choices unencumbered by financial obligations.
+Financial independence is achieved when your assets generate enough income to cover your living expenses, freeing you to pursue personal interests without needing a regular job.
+This state of financial autonomy brings a deep sense of peace and the freedom to make life choices without financial burdens.

 - Investing in dividend-paying stocks